WebOrigami/docs/src/content/framework/tutorial.md

 ## View your site as a tree

-Graph Origami lets you visualize and explore the tree of pages and other resources you are building for your website.
+Web Origami lets you visualize and explore the tree of pages and other resources you are building for your website.

 <span class="tutorialStep"></span> Click the **Preview** button at the bottom of the window, then click **Preview in a new window**.
 This will open your site in a new window (or tab).